zentrocdot/ComfyUI-Turtle_Graphics_Demo/README.md

 If the background is exchanged by a black background it us also possible to remove the background.

 to be cont`d

+## Known Problems

+Under up to now unknown contions Tkinker is chrashing.
+This can be fixed by a new start of ComfyUI.